 Some of the biggest companies have spent quite a hefty amount just for their logo.
 Pepsi, for example, spent $1 million to redesign its logo.
 BBC spent $1.8 million.
 And who can forget British Petrol’s revamp that cost them a whopping $211 million?

 On the other hand, the iconic Nike swoosh logo was only made for $35.
 Microsoft, Google, and Coca-Cola—three of the world’s most powerful brands—have combined to spend $0 for their own respective logos.

-Notice that the big spenders stated above are mostly redesigns.
+Notice that the big spenders stated above are mostly redesigned.
 Those were not their first logos.
-There are fascinating stories about how companies pulled out all the stops or threw out everything except the kitchen sink just to steer their companies to a different direction and improve their public perception.
+There are fascinating stories about how companies pulled out all the stops or threw out everything except the kitchen sink just to steer their companies in a different direction and improve their public perception.

 As Jessie J sang it, “It’s not about the money”.
 There are several factors that need to be considered in order for a logo to be successful.
 Being well designed is just one of them:

 - The logo reflects the brand’s positioning and promise